MarkDickinson/shell_scripts/calendar-creator/README.txt

       (needs a web server;
        or could be run on a desktop Linux server [see usage note1])

-      Could be considered BETA; a lot of bad scripting to get to the results I wanted with minimal effort; may be useful to others.
+Warning: this is very slow to run, for every day in a 12 month period
+         it will grep multiple files.
+Every new file I add makes it run longer.
+However each new file is 'optional' so if you do not need them simple do not create them.
+         It started out as simply print an empty calendar with pictures (so the pictures data file is not optional) but I have over time added lots of other optional data files that really slow it down if they are used.
+         Yes I could really speed it up, by parsing for a month at a time instead of for each day; maybe one day.

 Function:
-    Use a webserver CGI script to produce a calendar
+    Use a webserver CGI script to produce a printable calendar with pretty pictures for the next 12 months
     - different pictures for each month    (file picture_list.txt)
     - populate with aniversary/birthdays   (file aniversaries.txt)
     - populate with public holidays        (file public_hols.txt)

-History:
+    - populate with reminders              (file event_reminders.txt)
+    - (new for personal use) fill in oncall dates (optional, oncall_dates.txt)
-    Basically I did not want a overly expensive commercial calendar generator, and did not want my pictures uploaded to internet based calendar sites to use those.
-    And it is simple to do using generated html (it requires only "bash" and "cal").
+    - (new for personal use) fill in team leave dates (optional, team_leave.txt) Basically I did not want a overly expensive commercial calendar generator, and did not want my pictures in the cloud to use internet based ones, and it is bloody simple to do using generated html on a web server.
-    Designed to run on my home webserver as a CGI script but should work perfectly well on a Linux desktop (see usage note1).

-Usage: -- repeat every year :-)
+Usage: --
     1. Install on your own web server in a directory under your cgi-bin
     2. Edit the pictres.txt and aniversaries.txt to define your own pictures and aniversaries/birtdays to be put into the calendar